-ERO's review results in a judgement of whether a service is either 'meeting' or 'not meeting' each of the four regulatory standards.
+ERO's review results in a judgement of whether a service is either 'meeting' or 'not meeting' each of the regulatory standards and related licensing criteria.
 ERO reports these judgements as well as information about all/any non-compliance identified.
-An ERO Assurance Review report will include one of the statements below:
+An ERO Assurance Review report will include the statement below: